uzyx1/Notes-for-CTF/README.md

 ```
 - If you’re unsure about escaping in regex, enclose patterns in single quotes on Unix shells to avoid shell interpolation.

----

-## Contributing
-Open an issue or submit a PR with corrections, additions, or other commands you find useful.

----

-## License
-This repository is for personal notes.
-Feel free to reuse or adapt these snippets for personal learning or CTF practice.